Great Pyrenees Rescue Provides Wonderful Dogs To Good Homes

 We avoid bringing in mixes.
 We have experience with the Pyr but once a mix is involved, this brings an instability to the breed.

 Note that we do not accept dogs with aggression to animals or people nor other behavioural issues.
-We advise that you return the dog to the breeder or have a certified veterinary behaviourist assess your dog.
+We advise that you return the dog to the breeder.
+Consider the Trust Technique to help you and your dog.
+You can hire a practitioner from there along with take the TT video course.
 Do not rehome your dog.
 If you can't manage your dog, no one else will want to.
 It ultimately may result in your dog being abused.

 Here is where you will find our Surrender Area.